shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-custom-creative-template.md

 ---

-# Create a Custom Creative Template in Microsoft Invest
+# Microsoft Invest - Create a Custom Creative Template

 You can create a new custom creative template from scratch at any time.